Mike Davenport

 Before long into his tenure as UNG softball coach, Davenport realized he had a winning formula: a great location in Dahlonega, a state with a wealth of talent, great weather, and the ability to benefit from the HOPE Scholarship.

 Davenport's program is a model of consistency, a trait he said comes from the way his mother as a teacher and his father as a salesman cared for their five children in the Midwest.
-His UNG teams made nine appearances in NCAA Super Regionals in 10 years from 2009-2018, including a 2015 national title and additional NCAA Championship appearances in 2009, 2010, 2011 and 2018.
+Davenport has built one of the nation’s premier softball programs with an amazing seven 50-win seasons and a winning percentage nearing .800.
+The highlight of his more than two decades at UNG is the 2015 national title, but his teams have appeared in multiple NCAA Super Regionals and Championship tournaments.

 "You have to evolve to your team's strength each year.
 We're not cookie-cutter by any means," Davenport said.
 "Some years we run.
 Some years we hit for power.
 Pitching always has to be consistent for us or we don't have a chance."